 Once you’ve pasted in your keywords, your data will populate in Quick Wins [Manual] 👍

 That is all.
-Get yourself a copy of the Quick Win Keyword Finder and go forth and optimize!
+Get yourself a copy of the Quick Win Keyword Finder from the CIFL Trello board and go forth and optimize!

 If you’re ready to go deeper into automation (and why the hell not) check out all of the Coding is for Losers courses on mastering Google Sheets.